 MMC Helipad Complaint Hotline: 207-662-4880.

+General Complaints Process

 Callers will be asked to leave their name, contact information, the day, the time, and the details of the compliant via voicemail.
 MMC will confirm receipt of complaints by communicating directly with the individual who filed the complaint.
 Complaints will be recorded and shared upon request and shared with LifeFlight of Maine.

 If ten (10) complaints are filed by property owners, within the area under the approved flight paths, about a single flight, MMC will work with emergency air transportation providers to complete a retroactive review of the flight’s path and log whether an exception occurred.
-The review will be summarized in a report that will be shared with the MMC’s Neighborhood Advisory Council.
+The review will be summarized in a report that will be shared with the MMC’s Neighborhood Advisory Committee.

-The City of Portland has a Noise Complaint Process and Sound Oversight Committee that deals specifically with noise generated by entertainment venues.
-This process does not apply to MMC’s activities.

-Complaints Process

-If after one (1) year of operations twenty (20) complaints are filed within a contiguous six (6) months by property owners of properties listed below, MMC will evaluate whether any patterns exist in the following six (6) months and recalculate aircraft DNL to determine if the significance threshold as defined by the FAA and provided in section 3.a has been reached.
-Aircraft DNL will be recalculated at a point during the evaluation period of six (6) months

-If a pattern of non-compliance is identified, MMC will reevaluate the approved flight paths.
+If a pattern of non-compliance is necessary, it it shall be reviewed by the FAA and the City of Portland.
+If approved, MMC will reevaluate the approved flight paths as well as the effectiveness of helicopter operations guidelines.
 If a new flight path is approved, MMC will reevaluate the list of properties eligible for mitigation using the same methodology as described below.

-Properties Potentially Impacted
+Properties Potentially Eligible for Mitigation

+If after 6 months of operations twenty (20) complaints are filed within a contiguous six (6) months by property owners of properties listed below, MMC will recalculate aircraft DNL to determine if the significance threshold as defined by the FAA and provided in section 3.a has been reached.
+Aircraft DNL will be recalculated based on measured data at 1 second intervals within six (6) months of reaching the complaint threshold.

 14 CFR Part 150 Appendix A from the FAA establishes the basis for determining noise exposure maps.
 It says that a sound contour for 65 DNL should be identified on a noise exposure map.
 As previously stated, 65 DNL is the FAA threshold for noise impact.
 Appendix A reaffirms this by listing residential, public use, commercial use, manufacturing and production, and recreational use as compatible with a DNL below 65.
 Therefore, properties within the 65 DNL sound contour would be eligible for mitigation.

-No 65 DNL sound contour exists at MMC, therefore, no properties are currently eligible for mitigation.
+As discussed in section 4, projected DNL from the helipads is 65 at the foot of the East Tower.
+Aircraft DNL at all points farther from the East Tower, as modeled, is less than 65.
+Therefore, no properties are eligible for mitigation at present.
 However, MMC understands that sound impacts are subjective and perceived differently by different individuals.
-In order to identify properties for the complaint process described above in section 5.a, MMC identified properties withinfour hundred (400) feet of MMC’s helipad.
+In order to identify properties that might be eligible at some future point , MMC mapped properties within four hundred (400) feet of MMC’s helipads.

-If the FAA threshold has been met, the following properties will be eligible for mitigation measures if they are within a 65 DNL contour listed below.
+If the recalculated aircraft DNL demonstrates that the FAA threshold has been met, the following properties will be eligible for mitigation measures if they are within a 65 DNL contour.

 Figure 2 - Map of Distance Contours from MMC's Helipad